joegreene/2015-Fall-CS-121/Worksheets-Projects-Solutions/Week-4/Memo-Tutorial/README.md

 After the hard work of creating our pseudocode, we now translate the above to valid C++ syntax:

-ISSUE: Unfortunately for us, pseudocode to C++ translation is very unlikely to be 1 to 1.
+__ISSUE__: Unfortunately for us, pseudocode to C++ translation is very unlikely to be 1 to 1.
 This means
            there is a high chance a C++ representation requires more lines than the pseudocode version (or, rarely, the other way around).

-NOTE: I will try to find a way to include color coding.
+__NOTE__: I will try to find a way to include color coding.
 For now, you'll have to guess which
       portions of the C++ code matches the pseudocode (it shouldn't be too hard, hopefully).

-getFactorial:
+__getFactorial__:
 ```C++
 int getFactorial(int n)
 {